For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 5. King of Devil’s Island (2010)

-Directed by Marius Holst, King of Devil’s Island (Norwegian: Kongen av Bastøy) is a 2010 French-Norwegian action drama film.
+Marius Holst directed King of Devil’s Island (Norwegian: Kongen av Bastøy) is a 2010 French-Norwegian action drama film.

 It is a true story of a violent uprising against the pitiless regime at the Bastøy Prison in Norway.

-It all started when a 17-year-old Erling came to this prison for alleged murder.
+It all started when 17-year-old Erling came to this prison for an alleged murder.

 Erling resisted and encouraged other boys to fight.
 Finally, he leads the rebellion against all the odds.